 In general, a person who suffers from “limited systemic sclerosis,” meaning that their heart, kidneys, or lungs have not yet been affected by this condition, will have a more difficult time providing the disabling nature of their condition.
 But, this in no way means that the patient does not have a case; in fact, even patients with limited systemic sclerosis or even localized scleroderma can still experience severe pain, fatigue, complications (such as problems stemming from Raynaud’s Disease), and skin hardening in places that make it difficult to function in any capacity (such as an inability to swallow due to hardening in the throat).
 Again, working with a qualified attorney will be paramount in helping you draw this connection.

-If your LTD claim was wrongfully denied or terminated and you’d like to speak to an experienced long term disability insurance attorney about your scleroderma and how it may be impacting your ability to work, contact us at (888) 321-8131 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access long term disability benefits and how to move forward with the process.
+If your LTD claim has been unfairly denied or discontinued, and you wish to discuss your claim with an experienced LTD insurance lawyer, call us at (888) 321-8131 to schedule a free case evaluation.
+We can help you evaluate your claim to determine how we can strengthen your claim and how to move forward with the process.